 The Company currently owns a 75% interest in the project, with Commander Resources Ltd. ("Commander") owning the balance.
-Under the existing agreement with Commander, the Company has the option to increase its interest to 100% by expending \$5,000,000 in exploration expenditures, together with additional cash and shares, by October 31, 2024.
+At December 31, 2024, the option to earn an additional 25% interest in the project lapsed and the Company and Commander are therefor in a Joint Venture Agreement based on a 75% and 25% interest, respectively.
 The 150 square kilometer SVB project is in good standing with the Newfoundland and Labrador government until at least mid-2027.